 Provider data is a critical revenue generating asset for health plans, health systems, and workers compensation organizations.
-An essential process for ensuring data accuracy is provider roster management.
+Roster management is an essential process for ensuring provider data accuracy.
 Roster management enables organizations to associate or disassociate a provider with whom they are currently affiliated with or in the process of contracting, to include within their provider data management ecosystem.

 The impact of inaccurate data includes:

 Negative consumer experience

 Bad press within the market